Ruth Runciman: Career

 Runciman became active in public life after marriages and children.
 In 1981, she was one of the founders of the Prison Reform Trust and was responsible for setting up a full-time Citizens' Advice Bureau in Wormwood Scrubs, the first full-time independent advice agency in any prison.
 She also became a Trustee of the Pilgrim Trust and the National AIDS Trust (now known as NAT), and chaired it from 2000 to 2006.

 For more than three decades, Runciman worked with the Citizens Advice Bureau and made significant contributions to work on drug misuse.

 She was Chair of Central and North West London NHS Foundation Trust for more than ten years, retiring at the end of 2013.

 Personal life

 Between 1959 and 1962 she was married to Denis Mack Smith, a Cambridge historian of the Italian "Risorgimento".

-In 1963, she married secondly the British sociologist Walter Garrison Runciman, becoming Viscountess Runciman of Doxford, a title she does not use.
+In 1963, she married the British sociologist Walter Garrison Runciman, becoming Viscountess Runciman of Doxford, a title she does not use.
 Runciman died on 10 December 2020.
-Their son David, who then inherited the peerage, is a professor of politics at the University of Cambridge.
+Their son David, who then inherited the peerage, was until 2024 a professor of politics at the University of Cambridge.